Last Updated on November 17, 2022

-How to make a video CV video
+How to make a Video Resume video

 - Be as brief as possible

-The perfect length of a video CV is around one to two minutes.
+The perfect length of a video resume is around one to two minutes.
 Therefore, you need to utilize these minutes by getting straight to the point and communicating as much as possible within these few minutes.
 Long video CVs are boring and can be a turn-off.

 - Who is your audience?

-It is highly vital for you to know your target audience as this will enable you to get the right information across to them.
+It is highly vital for you to know your target audience, as this will enable you to get the right information across to them.
 Video CVs are best for selling your skills, experience, and knowledge and you must be able to sway your audience in your favor.

-- Wear nice clothes
+- Wear appropriate clothes